 However, there is a limit to how many times you can instill excitement in a four-year old and two-year old to play “find the Buddha”, or convince them that taking their shoes off at every temple is a fun game.

-The other favourite was Wat Ho Pha Bang, the ornate temple within the Royal Palace Museum that safeguards the Phra Bang Buddha image – Laos’ most sacred Buddha image for which Luang Prabang is named.
+Our other favourite Luang Prabang temple was Wat Ho Pha Bang, the ornate temple within the Royal Palace Museum.
+This special temple safeguards the Phra Bang Buddha image – Laos’ most sacred Buddha image for which Luang Prabang is named.

 Kuang Si Falls

-The Kuang Si Falls are a good 45 bumpy minutes in the back of a tuk tuk from Luang Prabang – much to the delight of my kids, who thought this was the height of adventure.
+The Falls are a good 45 bumpy minutes in the back of a tuk tuk from Luang Prabang – much to the delight of my kids, who thought this was the height of adventure.